 Remember that you are dealing with chemicals that can hurt you and your crew.
 Check the label and material safety data sheet (MSDS) for the product you are using and be sure to follow proper handling procedures and use proper personal protective equipment (PPE).
-Appropriate PPE is typically a minimum of gloves and safety glasses or goggles, but you may want to consider an apron and long sleeves.
+Appropriate PPE is typically a minimum of rubber gloves and safety glasses or goggles, but you may want to consider an apron and long sleeves.
 Also be sure you are working in a well-ventilated space.

 Use Standardized Dosing Measures

-If you’re regularly adding sanitizer to specific dunk tanks or sinks and know the volume of them, write down the correct dose of sanitizer once you calculate it.
+If you are regularly adding sanitizer to specific dunk tanks or sinks and know the volume of them, write down the correct dose of sanitizer once you calculate it.
 Make this part of a brief standard operating procedure (SOP) that anyone on your crew can follow once they know what is being washed and in what container.

 Install a Spigot on the Tote

 The single easiest thing to do to improve your dispensing of sanitizers is to install a spigot (also called a “quarter-turn valve” or a “self venting tap”) on the tote.
-The totes come with a bung cap that has a threaded inset typically with 3/4″ FNPT thread.
+The totes come with a bung cap that has a threaded insert typically with 3/4″ FNPT thread.
 A spigot or quarter-turn valve can be threaded into that bung cap to allow for a simple way of dispensing the chemical without having to lift and pour from the tote.
 You will need to drill a hole in the solid base of the bung cap where the threaded inset ends to allow the air tube from the spigot through and to allow fluid out.